neo-con/tft-embedded-synergy-builder/README.md

 To set up the project, follow these steps:

 1. Ensure that pipenv is installed on your system.
 If not, you can install it using `pip install pipenv`.
-2. Clone the repository from GitHub using the following command: `git clone https://github.com/neo-con/tft-embedded-helper.git`
+2. Clone the repository from GitHub using the following command: `git clone https://github.com/neo-con/tft-embedded-synergy-builder.git`
 3. Navigate to the cloned repository's directory.
-If you cloned the repository into your current directory, you can do this with: `cd tft-embedded-helper`
+If you cloned the repository into your current directory, you can do this with: `cd tft-embedded-synergy-builder`
 4. Run `pipenv install` to install all dependencies listed in the `Pipfile`.
 5. After the installation completes, activate the Pipenv shell: `pipenv shell`
 6. You can now run the application using `streamlit run app.py`.